OttawaESS/client-ess-site/src/pages/events/upcoming-and-recurring.md

         #### Guides

         If you want to put your leadership skills to the test and help us welcome in our new students, keep an eye on our social media and website throughout the summer to see when applications are released.

-(Applications for 2021 are closed)
+        Apply here until June 12, 2022: https://docs.google.com/forms/d/e/1FAIpQLSewrVhvco_RQwgBPV3LuqdRVt7ZFE3OTu8fStrXcUSbLbSB-g/viewform

         #### 101ers